wcg104/Lead-CRUD-operations-with-laravel-8.x/README.md

 Usage
 -----
-To use CURD API operation for lead module Run below command.
+To use CRUD API operation for lead module Run below command.

 Run Migration
 ```